amberyuy/AutoPaperSummary/README.md

   * Summary.py: The code to get the extracted-sentences and key-words.
   * textrank.py: The code of textrank.
   * setup.py：the environment should be set
-  * textrank.extract_sentences() is used to get summary of the file
-  * textrank.extract_key_phrases() is used to get keywords of the file
 * Setting Environment
   * install python3
-  * install TensorFlow1.10,numpy,pandas,nltk,editdistance OR run the setup.py(Alternatively, if you have access to pip you may install the library directly from github:)
+  * install TensorFlow1.10,numpy,pandas,nltk,editdistance OR run the setup.py(Alternatively, if you have access to pip you may install the library directly from github)
   ```
   pip install git+git://github.com/davidadamojr/TextRank.git
   ```